LIFE STORY

 (Why the greenies should protest an hotel bringing people and funds to an area crying out for people and development seemed surprising.

-(I could understand it if they wanted to visit the area in its pristine beauty.
-But we never saw any sign of them there looking at the pristine beauty.)
+(I could understand it if they wanted themselves to visit this area of pristine beauty.
+But I had been there before but I had never sign any sign of a greenie presence.)

-Iwasaki wanted me and some others to visit his resort hotel in Ibusuki near Kagoshima, so we could get some idea of what he planned for Yeppoon.
+Iwasaki wanted me and some other Australian news people to visit his resort hotel in Ibusuki near Kagoshima, so we could get some idea of what he planned for Yeppoon.

 There I discovered he also had interests in the island of Amami Oshima to the south, where he had made his fortune prewar exporting hardwood sleepers for the Manchurian railways.

-His staff arranged for me to visit Amami also.
+His staff were happy to arrange a visit for us to Amami also.

-On a map of the large and little-known Amami island I noticed another large but seemingly unknown island just to the south with the unusual name of Kakeroma.
+On a map of the large but little-known Amami island I noticed another large but even less known island just to the south with the unusual name of Kakeroma.

 So we (Yasuko and myself) decided to go and find out.